PROGRAM DATES: July 21st (arrival) - July 28th (departure), 2023

 A typical day at Compass: Dance for Movers will consist of classes and rehearsals from 9:30am to 5:30pm.
 Classes will be held seven days a week with an occasional break scheduled in as needed.
-Our schedule will depend on which artists are in residence.
+Classes are kept small to ensure individual attention.

 Evenings will be spent in less physically demanding activities to help students further their knowledge of various dance styles and techniques.

 Wake Forest University has no responsibility for the conduct of any program or activity offered by The Performing Arts Project.
 Wake Forest functions only as a site for the conference/camp and will provide many of the services specified for the conference/camp such as facilities, food and housing.
 The University assumes no responsibility for any damage, injury or loss to any person or property, from any cause whatsoever except to the extent such liability results from the sole negligence of Wake Forest University.